ljeng/cheat-sheet/large-scale-design/system-design.md

 Naive **recursive** implementations are elegant but risk **stack overflow** if the tree becomes unexpectedly **deep**.
 Production systems should favor iterative solutions over recursive ones when tail-call optimization is unavailable.
 A shared tree structure is a bottleneck.
 The design must specify a **concurrency** control model:

-- *Coarse-grained Locking*: Simple but kills performance.
+- *Coarse-grained locking*: Simple but kills performance.
-- *Fine-grained Locking*: High performance but notoriously difficult to implement correctly[^bt16].
+- *Fine-grained locking*: High performance but notoriously difficult to implement correctly[^bt16].
-- *Lock-free Algorithms*: The best performance, but requires expert-level knowledge.
+- *Lock-free algorithms*: The best performance, but requires expert-level knowledge.

 It's better to use a pre-existing concurrent library implementation than to build one for most systems.
 A **serialization** format is needed to save a tree's state.
 A **preorder traversal** is used because it perfectly reconstructs the original tree's structure, which is critical for specific layouts.